NaimDeb/nodejs-tutorial/README.md

 1. Clone the repository
 2. Run `pnpm install` to install the dependencies
-3. Run `pnpm run` to start the server
+3. Run `pnpm dev` to start the development server
 4. Open your web browser and navigate to `http://localhost:3000/`
 5. Follow the instructions in the tutorial to complete the exercises